How to place images in letters with Photoshop

 Choosing the Convert to Shape command.

-You’ll know that the letters are now shapes by the path outlines around them:
+You'll know the letters are now shapes by the path outlines surrounding them.

 A path outline appears around each letter after converting the type to a shape.